martanto/magma-multigas/README.md

 ---

-First we need to import the package.
+Import the package first:
 ```python
 from magma_multigas import MultiGas
 ```

-Then we need to add all the required files.
+Then lets add all the required files.
 Please change the files location with your multi gas data.
 At the moment we are excluding the `span` data files.
 Will add later in future development.
 ```python
 two_seconds = 'D:\\Projects\\magma-multigas\\input\\TANG_RTU_ChemData_Sec2.dat'
 six_hours = 'D:\\Projects\\magma-multigas\\input\\TANG_RTU_Data_6Hr.dat'